megasmack/bootstrap-rowequalizer/README.md

 ## Known Issues

 - This will only work with Bootstraps default class names.
 If you are making your own class names via LESS or SASS, you’ll need to find other means of clearing rows.
 - I'm assuming Bootstrap 4’s Flexbox support may make this script obsolete.
-At the time of writting this, I haven't had a chance to work with Bootstrap 4 to see if this is the case.
+At the time of writing this, I haven't had a chance to work with Bootstrap 4 to see if this is the case.
 Given that there are new breakpoints in Bootstrap 4, I can say this script won't work at this time.
 - May support older versions of jQuery.
 Untested.